Reproductive Medicine Across Borders

 - ReproSund (2010-2013)

 - ReproUnion 1.0 (2015-2018)

-In December 2013, ReproHigh was awarded by the Capital Region of Denmark and the Region Skane the “Oresund Award in Health” – given to promote groundbreaking collaborations in health research and clinical work.
+In December 2013, ReproHigh was awarded by the Capital Region of Denmark and the Region Skane the “Oresund Award in Health” – given to ground-breaking collaborations in health research and clinical work.

 Our vision is to become a world leader in overcoming infertility by forming a strong private-public partnership involving the public hospitals, academic research institutions and the life science industry.
-It is ambitious but not unrealistic as the Greater Copenhagen’s life science cluster – Medicon Valley – has a high international position within reproductive research, with a tradition for a close public-private cooperation.
-We will accomplish our vision by focusing on prevention, treatment and further research in reproductive medicine, as well as on education and career development with the ReproUnion Management Unit with one point of entry for partners, researchers, and industries.
+It is ambitious but not unrealistic.
+We will accomplish our vision by focusing on prevention, treatment and further research in reproductive medicine, as well as on education and career development with the ReproUnion Management Unit as one point of entry for partners, researchers, and companies.
 This will ensure greater efficiency, higher academic standards, and a more effective use of our common resources.